Guidelines for Communications to Students

 Announcements in MyKSC may be either public (via the main page and readable by the world) or private (readable only by MyKSC account users and accessible after login).
 They may contain a link to more content found in a keene.edu web page or elsewhere on the web.

 Broadcast e-mail is for high priority subjects only.
-Broadcast e-mail messages should be submitted for approval to a principal administrator (the president or a vice-president), with the message then reviewed by the Marketing & Communications prior to sending.
+Departments who are approved to deliver Broadcast e-mail messages will use Office 365.
+If your departmental email account does not have broadcast permissions, requests should be submitted for approval to a principal administrator (the president or a vice-president).

 Specific Population E-mail